Turks and Caicos food plates

 Turks and Caicos steamed fish, coleslaw, and peas n' rice

-As is the case everywhere, cultural and geographical factors have influenced the everyday foods of the Turks and Caicos, and many unique dishes and tastes have been the result.
+As is the case with most places, cultural and geographical factors have influenced the everyday foods of the Turks and Caicos, resulting in many unique dishes and tastes.

-Today it can be hard to find an authentic Turks and Caicos meal, especially on Providenciales.
-The less-populated islands of North Caicos, Middle Caicos, Salt Cay, and South Caicos are a bit closer to their roots, and old-style dishes are still commonplace.
+Today, it can be hard for visitors to find a truly authentic Turks and Caicos meal, especially on Providenciales and in the tourism area of Grace Bay.
+The less-populated islands of North Caicos, Middle Caicos, Salt Cay, and South Caicos are a bit closer to their roots, and are where old-style dishes are still commonplace.

 Island Specialties